cberret/teaching-data-computational-journalism/chapter_4_model_curricula_in_data_and_computation.md

 Please note that we would not expect any journalism school to offer all of these classes, nor only these, in its data and computational curriculum.
 This is just one picture of the skills and thematic exposure that could constitute a journalism degree specializing in data and computation.

-Core Classes Required for Concentration in Data & Computation
+### Core Classes Required for Concentration in Data & Computation

-Foundations of Data Journalism
+### Foundations of Data Journalism

 This is the course outlined in the opening of this chapter (see full description on page 50) as a requirement for all journalism students.
 If students enter journalism school without declared concentrations, this introduction will be suitable for future data concentrators to learn the basics before proceeding to other required courses and electives.
 Schools may also choose to require applicants to be specifically accepted into the data concentration, in which case it may be advisable to offer a summer boot camp (see “Note on Incoming Skills, Technical Literacies, and Specialized Boot Camps,” page 74) to get students up to speed on the tools and methods they will need.
 In this case, data concentrators may be placed in a more advanced fall foundations course with their peers.

-Introduction to Journalistic Programming
+### Introduction to Journalistic Programming

-course description: The purpose of this course is to introduce students to several foundational computer-programming skills that they will use to find and tell stories.
+Course description: The purpose of this course is to introduce students to several foundational computer-programming skills that they will use to find and tell stories.
 This should be a requirement of those who concentrate in data and computation, but also open to students from other tracks.

-course structure: Meets twice weekly, first for lecture and then for an intensive workshop.
+Course structure: Meets twice weekly, first for lecture and then for an intensive workshop.

-skills: The Unix command line; basic Python programming for scraping, parsing, connecting to APIs; introduction to JavaScript for web work.
+Skills: The Unix command line; basic Python programming for scraping, parsing, connecting to APIs; introduction to JavaScript for web work.

-tools: Bash utilities, Jupyter/IPython Notebook, Pandas, Matplotlib, JavaScript.
+Tools: Bash utilities, Jupyter/IPython Notebook, Pandas, Matplotlib, JavaScript.

-example assignments:
+Example assignments:
 *   Test proficiency with the command line with a quiz, or even a screencast demonstrating completion of a series of tasks using Bash alone.
 *   Story assignment reported and submitted in Jupyter/IPython notebook.

-Statistics for Journalism
+### Statistics for Journalism

 course description: The methods and principles of statistics have proven to be powerful tools in the hands of journalists.
 This course should be a rigorous introduction to stats work taught from within a framework of journalistic concerns.
 That means the course is story-based, in the sense of precision journalism and the CAR tradition.